alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

 <!-- more -->

-Slots are the way the way to make content distribution happen in the web components world.
-Vue.js slots are made following the [Web Component specs](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md), meaning if you learn how to use them in Vue.js, that will be useful in the future ;).
+Slots are the way to make content distribution happen in the web components world.
+Vue.js slots are made following the [Web Component specs](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md), meaning that if you learn how to use them in Vue.js, that will be useful in the future ;).

 They make components structure to be much more flexible, moving the responsibility of managing the state to the parent component.
 For example, we can have a `List` component, and different kind of item components, such `ListItem` and `ListItemImage`.
 They'll be used like: